voidnerd/parag.js/README.md

 # Parag

-Parag is a nodejs templating engine inspired by the beautiful syntax of laravel blade.
+Parag is a fast and lightweight template engine for nodejs with zero dependencies.

 ## Installation